Ken Anderson (wrestler): Final feuds (2007–2009)

-During the WWE Draft on June 23 on Raw, Kennedy was drafted back to the SmackDown brand.
+During the WWE Draft on June 23 on Raw, Kennedy was drafted to the SmackDown brand.
 On August 4, he dislocated his shoulder in a match against Shelton Benjamin at a house show, keeping him off television for three months.
 Kennedy made his return to WWE television, in a non-wrestling capacity, on the November 24 episode of Raw, promoting Behind Enemy Lines: Colombia.

-On April 15, 2009, Mr. Kennedy was drafted back to Raw as the brand's first pick of the 2009 Supplemental Draft.
+On April 15, 2009, Mr. Kennedy was drafted back to the Raw brand as the brand's first pick of the 2009 Supplemental Draft.
 On the May 11 episode of Raw, WWE aired a video package to promote Kennedy's return.
 He made his official Raw return two weeks later, competing in a 10-man tag team match, which his team won.

 Kennedy was released from his WWE contract on May 29, just four days after his return.
 In a March 2010 interview with WrestleZone, Anderson explained that his release was due to fellow wrestler Randy Orton complaining to WWE management that Kennedy was reckless in the ring, citing a botched backdrop that caused Orton to land on his head and neck instead of on his back.
 Orton argued that this could have potentially ended his career.
 According to Kennedy, Orton also persuaded John Cena to complain to Vince McMahon about Kennedy's in-ring performance, which prompted McMahon to release Kennedy from his contract.